1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 <div id='buttons'></div>

 This is just a starting point.
 If we think of anything to sort or group our data on, seeing it only requires writing a short function.
-We've also only looked at a small slice of whole nomination dataset.
+We've also only looked at a small slice of the whole nomination dataset.

 #### Interesting things to read

-`ggplot2` `dplyr` `magrittr` and `rstudio` create a wonderfully integrated environment for quickly and efficiently analyzing data.
-While using these tools to create visualizations for the web unfortunately require some duplication of effort, the advice in Hadley Wickham's [Tidy Data](http://vita.had.co.nz/papers/tidy-data.pdf) and [The Split-Apply-Combine](http://www.jstatsoft.org/v40/i01/paper) papers apply to anyone working with data.
+`ggplot2`, `dplyr`, `magrittr` and `rstudio` create a wonderfully integrated environment for quickly and efficiently analyzing data.
+While using these tools to create visualizations for the web unfortunately requires some duplication of effort, the advice in Hadley Wickham's [Tidy Data](http://vita.had.co.nz/papers/tidy-data.pdf) and [The Split-Apply-Combine](http://www.jstatsoft.org/v40/i01/paper) papers apply to anyone manipulating with data.
 This post is essentially an amalgamation of different ways I've been trying to pull ideas from Hadleyverse into my D3 work.

 Tamara Munzner's [Visualization Analysis & Design](http://www.crcpress.com/product/isbn/9781466508910) has helped me think significantly more clearly about ways of representing data.

-[Learn JS Data](http://learnjsdata.com/) is a great introduction to lightweight data analysis with d3 and underscore.
+[Learn JS Data](http://learnjsdata.com/) is a great introduction to lightweight data analysis with D3 and underscore.
 Other good resources on functional javascript include [Eloquent Javascript](http://eloquentjavascript.net/05_higher_order.html), [Functional Javascript](http://www.functionaljavascript.com/) and [Javascript Allonge](https://leanpub.com/javascript-allonge/read).

 Code for this post on [github](https://github.com/1wheel/roadtolarissa/tree/master/source/javascripts/posts/dataAnalysis).